 It was alien to be at odds with the literary community.
 I have always frequented libraries, from childhood, always read ferociously, I buy books from indie shops, have magazine subscriptions and teach English.
 These are normally my people.

 Skinner, to his credit, looked reflective but the host moved on to another question as if Austen’s inclusion negated the issue; made it redundant that Faber Academy’s existence is owed to women’s purses; not irksome at all, that publishers are kept afloat by women who systematically buy more books than men; unnecessary to dwell on the fact Skinner would be paid from the ticket sales of a largely female audience.
 After all, Austen was included.

 Therein lies the issue, the reason literary events frequently have a homogeneous white middle-class audience; irrespective of themes and intentions the undercurrent remains the same.
-There’s an insidious violence in the silencing and streamlining of voices within literature.
+There’s insidious violence in the silencing and streamlining of voices within the literature.
 If that violence feels targeted at you, maybe it’s better for your mental health to turn the other cheek.

 Cardiff Book Festival is an annual celebration of literature in Wales.